Ed Howard (baseball)

-Edward Vernell Howard IV (born January 28, 2002) is an American professional baseball shortstop in the Chicago Cubs organization.
+Edward Vernell Howard IV (born January 28, 2002) is an American professional baseball shortstop who is a free agent.
 Howard was selected 16th overall by the Chicago Cubs in the 2020 Major League Baseball draft.

 Amateur career

 Howard grew up in Lynwood, Illinois, and was a member of the Jackie Robinson West Little League team that competed in the 2014 Little League World Series championship game.
 He attended Mount Carmel High School in Chicago, Illinois, where he was a shortstop on the baseball team and played basketball before giving up the sport to focus on baseball.
 He was named first team All-Chicago Catholic League (CCL) as a sophomore after batting .380.
 As a junior, he batted .419 with three home runs, 12 doubles and 29 RBIs and was named first team All-CCL, first team All-Chicago Southland and first team Class 4A All-State.
 Howard played in the Under Armour All-American Game, the Perfect Game All-America Game and the inaugural MLB High School All-Star Game after his junior season.
 Howard entered his senior year as a top prospect for the 2020 Major League Baseball draft.
 As a high school sophomore, Howard committed to play college baseball at the University of Oklahoma, and signed with the Sooners early in his senior year.